Klinogicare® StarLab

 For sports

-Simple testing format with pre-applied reagents
+Simple test format with pre-applied reagents

 Key features of dry chemistry:

 Speed.
-Results can be obtained within minutes.
+Results can be obtained within a few minutes.

 Microfluidics